rafael-santiago/macgonuts/doc/BUILD.md

 ``Macgonuts`` is a tool that has some points of ``suckless`` as its philosophy, so it tries to do more possible without making you bloat your system with tons of ``3rd party`` stuff that certainly has untracked bugs by us.
-If it is impossible to have a system without bugs better to stick with your own bugs and getting (less possible) in touch with bugs from other people.
+If it is impossible to have a system without bugs, it is better to stick with your own bugs and getting (less possible) in touch with bugs from other people.
 Thus, all you need to build ``Macgonuts`` is: